Reed Coverdale | How Can America Become Free Again? | OAP #32

 We don't really think in that Machiavellian way.

-I mean, we're so we're all we're we're still obsessed about one day we can win, and it's not really strategic as far as what can we do right now to influence things in our direction, what type of political threats can we make, or you know, kind of what you're talking about.
+I mean, we're so we're all we're still obsessed about one day we can win and it's not really strategic as far as what can we do right now to influence things in our direction.

 We don't really think like that, which is unfortunate because we should be thinking.

-It's kind of a good thing though, too.
+It's kind of a good thing, though, too.

 It's like part of the reason why you guys are good people.

-You know, so you have to like find that balance.
+So you have to like find that balance.

 Yeah.

-Uh libertarians don't believe in political power, but we've created a political party to try to win over the other parties.
+Libertarians don't believe in political power, but we've created a political party to try to win over the other parties.

-But trying to get from point A to point B without political power is kind of impossible.
+And the ultimate goal is dismantling the state, but trying to get from point A to point B without political power is kind of impossible.

-Uh, you have to beat the Democrats and Republicans.
+You have to beat the Democrats and Republicans.

 What does that mean?

-Is it actually about winning an election, or is it about changing one side to be better, or is it about changing the way that the population thinks so that they're not focused on elections the way they have been in the past?
+Or is it about changing the way that the population thinks so that they're not focused on elections the way they have been in the past?

 I don't know.